Dhineshkumarganesan/QuantumComputing/README.md

 Quantum entanglement plays a crucial role in various quantum technologies and has been the subject of many experiments and studies in quantum physics.
 It is a fundamental aspect of the non-local and probabilistic nature of quantum mechanics.

 **Quantum Inspire**

+Quantum Inspire is a quantum computing platform developed by QuTech, a collaboration between the Delft University of Technology and TNO (Netherlands Organization for Applied Scientific Research) in the Netherlands.
+Quantum Inspire aims to provide researchers, students, and developers with access to cloud-based quantum computing resources.

+Key features of Quantum Inspire include:

+Access to Quantum Hardware: Quantum Inspire offers cloud access to real quantum hardware, allowing users to run quantum algorithms on physical quantum processors.

+Quantum Simulator: The platform provides a quantum simulator that allows users to simulate the behavior of quantum circuits and algorithms without the need for access to actual quantum hardware.
+This is valuable for testing and developing quantum algorithms in a controlled environment.

+Quantum Development Environment: Quantum Inspire provides a user-friendly environment for developing and running quantum programs.
+Users can write quantum programs using languages like Qiskit or Quipper, and then execute them on either the simulator or the available quantum hardware.

+Educational Resources: Quantum Inspire offers educational resources, tutorials, and documentation to help users learn about quantum computing and develop their quantum programming skills.

 **Quantum PE Phase Estimation**